-- Up to a maximum of £1,000 per annum in respect of mortgage interest payments; - Up to a maximum of £1,200 per annum in respect of pension contributions; - Up to a maximum of £5,000 per annum in respect of approved expenditure incurred on the enhancement of the frontage of their property; - Up to a maximum of £6,000 per annum in respect of approved expenditure incurred towards the purchase of their home (this benefit is available to first time home buyers only); - Up to a maximum of £2,500 per annum in respect of expenditure incurred towards private medical insurance premiums; - Up to a maximum of £3,000 over two years in respect of expenditure incurred towards the installation of solar energy for boilers.
+- Up to a maximum of £1,500 per annum in respect of mortgage interest payments; - Up to a maximum of £1,500 per annum in respect of pension contributions; - Up to a maximum of £5,000 per annum in respect of approved expenditure incurred on the enhancement of the frontage of their property; - Up to a maximum of £6,500 per annum in respect of approved expenditure incurred towards the purchase of their home (this benefit is available to first time home buyers only and if purchase occurs on or after 1 July 2015); - Up to a maximum of £3,000 per annum in respect of expenditure incurred towards private medical insurance premiums. - Up to a maximum of £3,000 over two years in respect of expenditure incurred towards the installation of solar energy for boilers.